GASEOUS EXCHANGE

 Structure of a hemoglobin

-is a conjugated protein with
+1. Hemoglobin is a globular protein with quaternary structure.

 Human respiratory system